mbaumer/us_hep_funding/docs/_states/HI.md

 <a name="HI-02"></a>
 [Back to top](#top)
 ## HI-02 -- Rep. Tulsi Gabbard (D)
+### Committees
+Tulsi Gabbard is not on any of our key committees

 ### HEP Grants
 ```
 This district received no SC HEP grants from 2012-2016